Mayor Bynum won't run for Senate; Nathan Dahm shifts campaign to Inhofe's seat

 "I don't even know what I am going to be doing three years from now."

-Dahm, who began his Senate campaign in September, said he believed all along he would be competing for an open seat.
+Dahm, who began his U.S. Senate campaign in September, said he believed all along that he would be competing for an open seat.

 “As my wife and I were praying about the next steps, where God would take us to serve the people of Oklahoma, we felt that we were going to be on the ballot in 2022,” Dahm said in a video posted to his campaign website.